adcs-conference/2019/README.md

-# ADCS 2019
+# ADCS2018

-Website for 24th Australasian Document Computing Symposium, Sydney, Australia
+Website content for the official site of the Australasian Document Computing Symposium, 11-12 December 2018, Dunedin, New Zealand.

-## Chairs
+Built primarly with Twitter Bootstrap.

-Paul Thomas, Microsoft.
+## Authors

-## Website
+Bevan Koopman ([@bevan_koopman](http://twitter.com/bevan_koopman "Title")) and Guido Zuccon ([@guidozuc](https://twitter.com/guidozuc)).

-Paul Thomas, Microsoft.
+## Notes
-Bevan Koopman, CSIRO.
+If you want to run a local version of this site (using file::// syntax) then it only runs in Firefox.